 The last thing you want is for them to buy from a competitor instead.
 Highlight what makes your solution different.
 If your offering is less expensive than the competition, be sure to let your prospect know that.
 If not, you can still win deals by making a case for what they can gain in the long-term by going with your solution over a competitor’s.
 Do you have a better support team?
 Is implementation quicker?
 Do you offer more features?
 If you’re asking your customers to pay more, make sure they know what they’re getting in return.

-Objection: Lack of Buy-In
+Sales Objection 4: Lack of Buy-In

 - Objection: “I like the sound of your product, but I would also need to get the CMO and CTO on board to make this happen.”